 Play APIs are available in both Java and Scala.
 The Framework uses Akka and Akka HTTP under the hood.
 This endows Play applications with a stateless, non-blocking, event-driven architecture that provides horizontal and vertical scalability and uses resources more efficiently.
-Play projects contain Scala components, but because Play has a Java API, you do not need to learn Scala to use Play successfully if you are a Java developer.
+Play projects contain Scala components, but because Play has a Java API, Java developers do not need to learn Scala to use Play successfully.

 Here are just a few of the reasons developers love using Play Framework:

 - Its Model-View-Controller (MVC) architecture is familiar and easy to learn.